-The Support Benefit for families with at least three children is paid off by the municipalities.
-The means testing criterion to be entitled of the benefit is based on the Indicator of Economic Situation (ISE) which is defined both on income and wealth components.
+The Support Benefit for families with at least three children is granted by the municipalities and paid by INPS in 13 monthly instalments.
+The means testing criterion to be entitled of the benefit was based on the Indicator of Economic Situation (ISE) until 2014 and on the ISEE (Indicator of Economic Equivalent Situation, which is equal to the ISE divided by the equivalized dimension of the family) starting in 2015.
+Monthly Allowance and means test are summarized in the following table.